 - ¼ cup Forager Project® Organic Dairy-Free Cashewmilk Yogurt

 - *Not included

 - Directions for 4 servings indicated in parentheses

 - Baking sheet

 Preheat the oven to 400°F. Peel and dice the carrots.
-Drain and rinse the chickpeas and pat dry with paper towels.
-Add the diced carrots and half the chickpeas to a baking sheet and toss with 1 tbsp vegetable oil, ras el hanout, and a pinch of salt.
-Roast in the oven until the carrots are tender and the chickpeas are crispy, about 15 to 18 minutes.
+Drain and rinse the chickpeas and pat dry with a clean kitchen towel.
+Place diced carrot and just half the chickpeas on a baking sheet and toss with 1 tbsp (2 tbsp) vegetable oil, ras el hanout, and a pinch of salt.
+Roast until carrots are tender and chickpeas are crispy, 15 to 18 minutes.

-Place a large pot over medium-high with 2 tbsp olive oil.
-Add the diced onion, minced ginger, and a pinch of salt.
-Cook until the onions have softened, about 3 to 5 minutes.
-Add the remaining chickpeas, baby spinach, vegetable broth concentrate, all but a few of the mint leaves, 1¼ cups water, and 1 tsp salt.
-Bring the soup to a boil, reduce heat to low, and cook until the greens have wilted, about 5 minutes.
+Heat 2 tbsp (4 tbsp) olive oil in a large pot over medium-high heat.
+Add diced onion, minced ginger, and a pinch of salt.
+Cook until softened, 3 to 5 minutes.
+Add remaining chickpeas, all but a few mint leaves, baby spinach, vegetable broth concentrate, 1¼ cups (2½ cups) water, and 1 tsp (2 tsp) salt.
+Bring the minted spinach soup to a boil, reduce heat to low, and cook until greens have wilted, 4 to 5 minutes.